AutoNUE/AutoNUE2021_DomainAdaptationChallenge/README.md

    - The other part is IDD 20k II that was released in 2019.

    Extract both the downloaded compressed files in to the same folder.

+For the Semi-supervised Domain Adaptation challenge, please use the datasets mentioned in previous section for the source.
+For the target dataset, we consider two sub-settings, one with 500 samples from IDD training set, and the other with 1000 samples from the same.
+Please refer to the csv files shared in Folder "Target_SemiSupervised".